 Please note that we reserve the right to update the Student Privacy Notice from time to time.

 These Terms and Conditions will apply to you from the date on which accept our offer of a place at the Centre and for the duration of your study there.
 No variation to these Terms and Conditions shall be made unless it is in your favour or is with your consent.

 UK government bodies

-It is recognised that students., their parents or their representatives may sometimes need to make a complaint about the services received during the application and admissions process.
-Study Group has a complaints services for this purpose.
-If you wish to make a complaint, in the first instance you should refer the issue to your Study Group Admissions contact who will discuss the problem with you and attempt to make things right.
-If we are not able to resolve an issue in this way, you can then formally raise a complaint by email to UKEUISCQUERIES@studygroup.com*.
+It is recognised that students, their parents or their representatives may sometimes need to make a complaint about the services received during the application and admissions process.
+Study Group has a complaints service for this purpose.
+If you wish to make a complaint at any time, in the first instance you should refer the issue to your Study Group admissions contact who will discuss the problem with you and attempt to resolve it.
+If we are not able to resolve an issue in this way, you should formally raise a complaint by email to: UKEUISCQUERIES@studygroup.com.
 Please include the following information in your email:

 - State explicitly that you wish to make a formal complaint

 - Include your name and student identification number or Admissions case number